An Artist's Tools Are Everything

 Cra-Z-Art Colored Pencils

 Cra-Z-Art colored pencils are standard wood pencils with wax inserts.
-For just 10 bucks, an artist can get 72 different colors in one pack, which is one of the best varieties out there.
-However, the colors are not vibrant once they meet the paper and sharpening the pencils often results in broken leads.
+For just 10 dollars, an artist can get 72 different colors in one pack, which is one of the best varieties out there.
+However, the colors are not vibrant once they meet the paper, and sharpening the pencils often results in broken leads.
 They are not of fantastic quality.

 Crayola Colored Pencils